Graduate student financial policies

 |16th through 24th week||0%||100%|

-Please note: Students with Federal Stafford Loans may be required to remit part or all of their loan award due to federal regulations regarding student withdrawals.
+Please note: Students with Federal Student Loans may be required to remit part or all of their loan award due to federal regulations regarding student withdrawals.
 In such cases students may not receive a refund and may incur a balance due to the University.
 Withdrawal effective dates are based on a student’s last log-in to the virtual classroom.

 Norwich University will comply with refund regulations required by the Vermont State Approving Agency for students who receive GI Bill® Educational Benefits from the Department of Veterans Affairs.